chrisgrieser/nvim-alt-substitute/README.md

 <!--toc:end-->

 ## Features
-- Use `:SaneSubstitute` or the short form `:S` to do perform search-and-replace operations, in lua patterns or javascript regex.
+- Use `:AltSubstitute` or the short form `:S` to do perform search-and-replace operations, in lua patterns or javascript regex.
 - Supports ranges, if no range is given works on the entire buffer (`%` as range)
 - The `g` flag is supported.
 Without the `g` flag, only the first match in a line is replaced, like `:substitute`.